dimitri/pgloader/README.md

 		 varchar to text,
 		 int with extra auto_increment to bigserial,
 		 datetime to timestamptz drop default,
-		 date to date drop default
+		 date to date drop default;

 ### docs